ivcap-works/ivcap-cli/doc/ivcap_collection_get.md

 ### Options

 ```
-      --at-time string   query state at this time in the past
+  -t, --at-time string   query state at this time in the past
   -h, --help             help for get
   -l, --max-items int    max number of items shown (default 10)
 ```